On the set of reduced states of translation invariant, infinite quantum systems: Extensions and implications

 is undecidable.
 Assuming that $\Red_d$ was definable in the first-order language of $\R_{\exp{}}$, then Eq.(\ref{eq:undecgsed}) would be expressible as a sentence in the first-order language of $\R_{\exp{}}$.
-So according to the result of Macintyre and Wilkie \cite{Macintyre1996-MACOTD-3}, Eq.(\ref{eq:undecgsed}) would be decidable if we assume Schanuel's conjecture. \end{proof} As shown in \cite{BERARDUCCI200443}, Schanuel's conjecture in Thm.\ref{thm:Schanuel} can be replaced by the so-called \emph{transfer conjecture}, which also implies decidability of the first order theory of $\R_{\exp{}}$.
+So according to the result of Macintyre and Wilkie \cite{Macintyre1996-MACOTD-3}, Eq.(\ref{eq:undecgsed}) would be decidable if we assume Schanuel's conjecture. \end{proof}

+As shown in \cite{BERARDUCCI200443}, Schanuel's conjecture in Thm.\ref{thm:Schanuel} can be replaced by the so-called \emph{transfer conjecture}, which also implies decidability of the first order theory of $\R_{\exp{}}$.
 Moreover, there are closely related results that do not rely on any unproven conjecture.
 For instance, it was proven in \cite{MCCALLUM201216} that sentences in the first-order theory of $\R_{\rm trans}$, for a transcendental function ${\rm trans}\in\{\exp,\ln,\arctan,\ldots\}$, are decidable if only the outermost quantified variable occurs in the transcendental function.

-{\it Acknowledgments.} VB thanks Bruno Nachtergaele, J. Ignacio Cirac, Georgios Styliaris, Chokri Manai and Esther Cruz Rico for insightful discussions.
+{\it Acknowledgments.} VB thanks Bruno Nachtergaele, J. Ignacio Cirac, Georgios Styliaris, Chokri Manai, Amando Young, and Esther Cruz Rico for insightful discussions.
 This work has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2111 390814868, the SFB/Transregio TRR 352 – Project-ID 470903074, and the International Max Planck Research School for Quantum Science and Technology at the Max-Planck-Institute of Quantum Optics.